Webinar

 Matthew Sherman | Senior Principal

-Matthew Sherman is experienced in the construction and engineering field, performing evaluations of existing structures, assessing and evaluating concrete materials, and preparing and presenting reports on materials.
-He specializes in field investigations, repair design, preparation of specifications, recommending materials, and establishing techniques for the repair of concrete structures.
+Matthew Sherman has extensive experience in the construction and engineering fields, where he evaluates existing structures, assesses and evaluates concrete materials, designs repairs, and supports construction operations.
+He specializes in conducting field investigations, designing repairs, preparing specifications, recommending materials, and establishing techniques for the repair of concrete structures.
 He has written and lectured frequently on concrete assessment, repair, and durability.
-He is an NRMCA-certified concrete technologist (Grade 2, 3, and 4) and an ACI-certified Concrete Field Testing Technician (Grade 1) and a Nondestructive Testing Specialist (Concrete Strength).